enthus1ast/nimMime/README.md

 Nim's standard library does not support attaching files to emails.
 This library provides you with the tools to do it.

-**WARNING** - This is a fork awaiting feedback from the author at https://github.com/enthus1ast/nimMime.

 ____

 1. Please note that this is a work in process.